 - sliced cheese

-Combine the mince, onions, breadcrumbs, egg, herbs, salt and pepper and mix well.
+- To make the burgers, combine the ground beef/mince, garlic, breadcrumbs, egg, herbs, salt and pepper and mix well.

-To cook the burgers, prepare the coals in the Weber.
-The fire needs to be medium hot to create a crust on the outside of the burgers without burning the basting sauce.
+- To cook the burgers, preheat an outdoor grill or grill pan over medium-high heat.
+If using an outdoor grill, the fire needs to be medium hot to create a crust on the outside of the burgers without burning the basting sauce.

-Cook the burgers for 2 minutes per side then start basting with the Bourbon sauce.
+- Cook the burgers for 2 minutes per side then start basting with the Bourbon sauce.
 Cook to your preference.
-Toast the sesame buns on the braai while the burgers are cooking.
+Toast the sesame buns while the burgers are cooking.

-To assemble the burgers, top the buns with the lettuce, tomato, burger patty, cheese and a generous spoonful of caramelised onions.
+- To assemble the burgers, top the buns with the lettuce, tomato, the basted patties, cheese and a generous spoonful of caramelised onions.